 - Don’t put on any lotion, cream, deodorant, makeup, powder, perfume, or cologne after your shower.

-Watch the video Showering While You Have a Central Venous Catheter for instructions on how to apply a waterproof dressing and shower using Hibiclens.
+Watch the video Showering While You Have a Central Venous Catheter (CVC) for instructions for how to shower using Hibiclens.

 The chemotherapy will flow very slowly.
 Wait at least 12 hours before you check the level indicator for any change.